rakki194/super_snoofer/README.md

 - 🌟 Colorful and friendly interface
 - 🔄 Automatic command execution on confirmation
 - 🧠 Command learning for frequently used corrections
-- 🐍 Support for Python scripts (both .py and without extension)
-- 💾 Persistent command cache
+- 🤖 AI-powered chat interface with multiple models
+- 🎯 Quick model access with `>` and `>>` shortcuts
+- 💬 Interactive TUI for comfortable AI conversations
 - 🔒 Safe command execution through user's shell
 - ⚡ Parallel command matching using Rayon
-- 🔗 Shell alias detection and fuzzy matching for Bash, Zsh, and Fish
+- 🔗 Shell alias detection and fuzzy matching
-- 🔮 Full command line correction including arguments and flags for well-known commands
+- 🔮 Full command line correction
-- 🕵️ History tracking that can be enabled or disabled for privacy
+- 🕵️ History tracking that can be enabled or disabled
-- 🧩 Smart shell configuration for creating and managing aliases
+- 🧩 Smart shell configuration
-- 🔍 Enhanced typo correction for common commands like Git

 ## 📦 Installation